danielbodnar/awesome-stars/README.md

 ## workflow

+- [ClearTax/jira-lint](https://github.com/ClearTax/jira-lint) - A light-weight lint workflow when using GitHub along with JIRA for project management
 - [EndBug/label-sync](https://github.com/EndBug/label-sync) - :octocat: An action that allows you to sync labels from a repository or a config file
 - [josh-project/josh](https://github.com/josh-project/josh) - Just One Single History
 - [ruyadorno/ipt](https://github.com/ruyadorno/ipt) - Interactive Pipe To: The Node.js cli interactive workflow